-of a HYCOM Atlantic free-running (non-assimilative) simulation at 1/12th; therefore, the fields imposed at the lateral boundaries have no interannual nor daily variability and reproduce the seasonal cycle only (Dukhovskoy et al., 2015).
+conditions with daily variability (VarBC).
+In the ClimBC simulation, the boundary conditions are derived from a bi-weekly climatology produced by four years (2000-2003) of a HYCOM Atlantic freerunning (non-assimilative) simulation at 1/12th; therefore, the fields imposed at the lateral boundaries have no interannual nor daily variability and reproduce the seasonal cycle only (Dukhovskoy et al., 2015).
 The boundary conditions for the VarBC experiment are derived from the ClimBC open boundary conditions by adding T, S, U daily anomalies to the time-averaged T, S, U fields of ClimBC as follows:

-$$T(x, y, z, ;t) = [T{rnl}(x, y, z, t) - \overline{T{rnl}(x, y, z; t)}] + \overline{T{clm}}$$ (1)
+$$T(x, y, z; t) = \left[T{rnl}(x, y, z; t) - \overline{T{rnl}(x, y, z; t)}\right] + \overline{T{clm}}$$ (1)

-where $T{clm}$ is the temperature from the climatology and $T{rnl}$ from the reanalysis and where $^-$ indicate a temporal mean.
+Where T{clm} is the temperature from the climatology and T{rnl} from the reanalysis and where - indicate a temporal mean.
 The daily anomalies are derived from the 0.08° HYCOM reanalysis (19.0 and 19.1) for the period 1993-2010 (Chassignet et al., 2009; Metzger et al., 2014).

-- Both simulations are integrated for 54 years by repeating three times 18 years of atmospheric forcing derived from the hourly fields of the Climate Prediction System Reanalysis (CFSR) (Saha et al., 2010) as detailed in Dukhovskoy et al. (2015).
+Both simulations are integrated for 54 years by repeating three times 18 years of atmospheric forcing derived from the CFSR hourly fields as detailed in Dukhovskoy et al. (2015).
 The ends of the 18-year forcing time series are blended by temporal interpolation of the last three days towards the forcing fields on the first day in order to avoid jumps in the forcing fields between the 18-year cycles.
-The ocean fields are integrated continuously - forcing fields between the 18-year cycles.
-The ocean fields are integrated con during these 54 years.
+The ocean fields are integrated continuously during these 54 years.